 · Web browsers are the tools in charge of storing cookies and from this place you must exercise your right to eliminate or deactivate them.
 Neither this website nor its legal representatives can guarantee the correct or incorrect handling of cookies by the aforementioned browsers.

 · In some cases it is necessary to install cookies so that the browser does not forget your decision not to accept them.

-· In the case of Google Analytics cookies, this company stores cookies on servers located in the United States and undertakes not to share it with third parties, except in cases where it is necessary for the operation of the system or when the law requires for that purpose.
+· In the case of Google Analytics cookies, this company stores cookies on servers located in the United States and undertakes not to share them with third parties, except in cases where it is necessary for the operation of the system or when required by law. for this purpose.
 According to Google, it does not save your IP address.
-Google Inc. is a company adhered to the Safe Harbor Agreement that guarantees that all transferred data will be treated with a level of protection according to European regulations.
+Google Inc. is a company adhered to the Safe Harbor Agreement that guarantees that all transferred data will be treated with a level of protection in accordance with European regulations.